matthewwall/weert/README.md

 Returns a null value if the timestamp does not exist within the LOOP collection.

-Returns a status of `400` if the *instrumentID* does not exist.
+Returns a status of `400` if the *streamID* does not exist.
 Additional details are in the HTTP response body.